 Do I have to brush with oil?

-Preheat your smoker to 275-300°F. Once preheated, place the chicken skin-side up on the grates away from the heat source.
+Preheat your smoker to 275°F. Once preheated, place the chicken skin-side up on the grates away from the heat source.

-You can prepare smoked chicken thighs on a pellet grill, or by using the 2-zone method with a charcoal grill.
-Personally, I prefer the charcoal grill for this recipe and it will easily allow you to sear the chicken to finish.
+You can prepare smoked chicken thighs on a pellet smoker or by using the 2-zone method with a charcoal grill.
+I recommend a charcoal grill for this recipe as it will easily allow you to sear the chicken to finish.

 Smoke the chicken thighs for about 45-60 minutes, until they reach 175°F internal temperature.